Bandicoots

 Typically solitary, a carcass is one of the few things that will bring devils together.
 Fighting always follows, as individuals jockey for position.

-They can also be predators, eating small birds, snake, fish and insects.
+They can also be predators, eating small birds, snakes, fish and insects.

 She then carries them on her back for another few months, and they’re fully grown at nine months.
 Tasmanian Devils can live five to eight years, though in the wild it's rare to find any older than three or four years.

-Sadly, the population has suffered recent, rapid declines, and they’re currently listed as Endangered – at high risk of extinction in the wild – according to state and national legislation, as well as the International Union for the Conservation of Nature (IUCN).
+Sadly, the Tasmanian Devil population has suffered recent, rapid declines, and they’re currently listed as Endangered – at high risk of extinction in the wild – according to state and national legislation, as well as the International Union for the Conservation of Nature (IUCN Red List).

 In the 1800s there was a concerted effort by Tasmanian farmers to eradicate the species, which were thought to kill livestock.
 While they’re unlikely to take sheep and larger stock, they do take poultry and clean up carcasses of dead stock.